-For 2023, the Mid Island Forest Operation was in conformance with the target for 40 of 42 reported indicators.
-Two indicators did not meet the target or the variance: 2.1.3 Permanent Access, and 3.2.1 Watersheds.
+For 2024, the Mid Island Forest Operation was in conformance with the target for 41 of 42 reported indicators.
+Only indicator 2.1.3 Permanent Access did not meet the target/variance.

 Parking Lot

 The Parking Lot is intended to defer topics where consensus is not reached, but further discussion is desired.
 Parking Lot items are reviewed annually.
 There are no items currently in the parking lot.